-Bill Jany is Clarke’s Coworker of the Year and Senior Technical Advisor for International Business.
-He traveled all over the world last year, providing on-site assistance with the World Health Organization collaborators as Cielo, Clarke’s new international adulticide, was prepared for submission to WHO review.
-In this post, he talks about his experience bringing Cielo to the market over the past year.
+Bill Jany is Clarke’s 2018 Coworker of the Year and Senior Technical Advisor for International Business.
+In this post, he talks about his experience bringing Cielo, Clarke’s new international adulticide, to the market.

-First, this was an experience I really enjoyed – the role of a lifetime.
-It was a chance to work directly with people I’ve known and respected for years.
+First, working to ready Cielo for the global market was an experience I really enjoyed – the role of a lifetime.
+It was a chance to work directly with international experts and colleagues I’ve known and respected for years.
 But it was so exciting because Cielo has the opportunity to revolutionize how Aedes aegypti control is done outside the United States.

 But what makes Cielo even more unique is the cloud characteristic it has when applied.
 It creates what our colleagues in Mexico have called a “magic cloud” that moves as a low-hanging mist in the right vertical air column to maximize efficacy.